boopalanjayaraman/kaggle-titanic-tensorflow-dnn/README.md

 - makes use of ReLU and Softmax & cross entropy cost minimizing
 - achieves a score of up to 0.74 in kaggle
 - further research can be done based on this and the model can be improvised

+NOTE: Deep NN models are effective only with large data sets and "deep model" hierarchies.
+This is just a sample model built to show how to do it in tensorflow to start with.